LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 {: .notice}
-* By default, Metric Settings are set to global vertical benchmarks for all metrics.
+* By default, Metric Settings are set to industry benchmarks for all metrics.
 * Default target number values are set at the 75th percentile benchmark within the industry vertical.

 ![](img/performance-optimizer9.png)